Advocates seek Biden push on gun bills, but prospects iffy - WTMJ

 Still, advocates say with a largely unified Democratic Party and the president on their side, they hope to finally see some movement.

-John Feinblatt, president of Everytown USA, pointed in particular to Democratic wins in the 2018 midterms while running openly for gun control as evidence the politics are changing.
+John Feinblatt, president of Everytown for Gun Safety, pointed in particular to Democratic wins in the 2018 midterms while running openly for gun control as evidence the politics are changing.

 “Democrats are in control of the White House and both chambers of Congress.
 The NRA is in the weakest shape it’s ever been,” he said.
 “It’s become clear that gun-safety laws aren’t only good life-saving policies, they’re good politics.”

-Note: This story has been corrected to show that Feinblatt is the president of Everytown for Gun Safety, not Everytown USA.